 The Atlantic Salmon Conservation Foundation (ASCF) is an independent, federally incorporated, non-profit organization, which was established through a one-time grant of $30 million from the Government of Canada.
 The interest generated from investment of the grant will be used to support activities related to the conservation of the wild Atlantic salmon and its habitat.

 What is the goal of FCAS?

-The goal of the Foundation is to help achieve healthy and sustainable wild Atlantic salmon stocks in Atlantic Canada and Quebec through partnerships among volunteer conservation groups, Aboriginal organizations, governments, and others.
+The goal of the Foundation is to help achieve healthy and sustainable wild Atlantic salmon stocks in Atlantic Canada and Quebec through partnerships among volunteer conservation groups, Indigenous organizations, governments, and others.

 The Foundation wishes to promote and improve conservation planning and management at the watershed level, as an ecological and geographic unit, as the basis for promoting the most effective use of, and accountability for, funds made available for wild Atlantic salmon conservation initiatives.

 How is the ASCF a resource for community-based conservation organizations?

 There are several ways through which the ASCF is a strong resource for community-based organizations.
 First, it is a permanent source of funding for community-based conservation initiatives.
 Secondly, the ASCF promotes the importance and benefits of community partnerships as an excellent way to focus resources to address salmon conservation needs.
 Thirdly, the ASCF facilitates the sharing of information learned from the projects it supports so as many groups as possible may benefit from the experience and findings of conservation organizations and governments.

 Who are the members of the Board of Directors?

 The ten ASCF Board members are volunteers who have agreed to contribute their skills, community leadership and professional expertise to wise investment and use of the ASCF trust fund.

 Each Director is also a Member of the Foundation.
 There are 12 Members in total, two each selected from the 6 constituencies the Foundation represents: New Brunswick; Newfoundland & Labrador; Nova Scotia; Prince Edward Island: Quebec and Indigenous groups.
 Nominations for Member are solicited from within each constituency.